aglee/copyselector/README.markdown

                    }
                }];

+## Known issues

+### No-argument method invocation

+Ironically, the algorithm doesn't recognize the simplest method invocation:

+    [myButton sizeToFit];

+I'll fix this when I get a chance.

+### Leading comments

+Although internal or trailing comments are properly ignored, leading comments are not:

+    // Don't include this comment in your text selection.
+    [self flyToX:100 y:200 z:300];

+I think I can fix this -- again, when I get a chance.

+### Left-hand sides

-Note that CopySelector doesn't work if the selected text begins with an assignment.
-For example, it won't detect the selector if you select this whole line:
+The algorithm doesn't work if you select this whole line:

     BOOL didFly = [self flyToX:100 y:200 z:300];

-The workaround is to select just the message-send -- the part after the "=" -- by double-clicking one of the square brackets.

-Another intended use is when you're looking at code that declares a method and you want to copy that method name.
-For example, you can select these lines and CopySelector will detect "browser:child:ofItem:" (the "-(id)" will be ignored):

-    - (id)browser:(NSBrowser *)browser
-            child:(NSInteger)index
-           ofItem:(id)item

-This service assumes well-formed Objective-C. You might get unexpected results otherwise.
-If there are nested messages, it uses the top-level one.
-The algorithm mainly looks at punctuation -- delimiters like brackets and a few other characters that need special treatment.
-The basic idea is that it ignores anything between delimiters, like (blah blah blah), [blah blah blah], or {blah blah blah}.
-This is why you can often be a bit imprecise in the text you select and it will still work.

-The implementation of this service uses the AKMethodExtractor class ([.h file](https://github.com/aglee/appkido/blob/master/src/GlobalClasses/AKMethodNameExtractor.h), [.m file](https://github.com/aglee/appkido/blob/master/src/GlobalClasses/AKMethodNameExtractor.m)) from the [AppKiDo](http://appkido.com) project.
-AppKiDo uses it to provide a similar service, except it performs a search on the selector instead of putting it in the paste buffer.
-You're welcome to use this class in your own code -- for example, if you want to implement your own CopySelector service.
+I probably won't fix this, as it looks like it would be hairy to reliably parse all possibilities for the left-hand side.
+The workaround is to begin your selection after the equals sign.

+## See also

+* I've had this idea for a while but was only prompted to action when I saw [this tweet](http://twitter.com/mikeabdullah/status/319036829401772032) from Mike Abdullah.
+Please file a dupe of [Mike's Radar](http://www.openradar.me/13555307) requesting this feature in Xcode.

-**UPDATE:** It turns out Kevin Callahan's Accessorizer already has a [copy-selector feature](http://www.kevincallahan.org/software/accessorizerHelp/Selectors.html), and even has an option to wrap the selector in "@selector()", which is a clever idea.
+* Kevin Callahan's Accessorizer has a [copy-selector feature](http://www.kevincallahan.org/software/accessorizerHelp/Selectors.html), and even has an option to wrap the selector in "@selector()", which is a clever idea.
 I use Accessorizer all the time, but it has so many features it was easy to overlook this one.
 One difference CopySelector has is the ability to parse selectors from method invocations (as opposed to declarations or definitions).

-## Credits

-I've had this idea for a while but was only prompted to action when I saw [this tweet](http://twitter.com/mikeabdullah/status/319036829401772032) from Mike Abdullah.
-Please file a dupe of [Mike's Radar](http://www.openradar.me/13555307) requesting this feature in Xcode.
+* Check out this open-source [Xcode plugin](https://github.com/omz/Dash-Plugin-for-Xcode) that integrates Xcode's inline documentation viewer with [Dash](http://kapeli.com/).
+It could probably be modified to do what CopySelector does, and you wouldn't have to select the whole method name; you'd only have to have the cursor in it.

 ## Ideas